 Sweet Potato 101

-Now that we have cleared the air and you know that a sweet potato and a “yam” are the same thing here in the U.S., let’s just take a second to chat briefly about sweet potatoes in general…
+Now that we have cleared the air and you know that a sweet potato and a “yam” are the same thing here in the U.S. let’s chat briefly about sweet potatoes in general…

 Sweet Potato Nutrition